Food and Nutrition (FN)

 The history of food, hunger, and the global nature of food systems.
 Food & culture, environmental impact of food decisions, agricultural production, world populations relative to food supply, hunger, biotechnology, safety of our food supply, sustainability, effects of urbanization, and problems of under- and over-nutrition will be examined.
 Additional work required for graduate credit.
 Typically Offered: Spring.

 Examination of anorexia nervosa, bulimia nervosa, compulsive eating, obesity, and weight preoccupation; discussion of cultural and nutritional factors, family issues, and psychological consequences, as well as preventative and therapeutic interventions.
 Additional projects/assignments required for graduate credit.
-Family and Consumer Sciences major or Permission.
-Typically Offered: Spring.
+Recommended preparation: PSYC 1101 and FN 2050 Typically Offered: Summer.

 This course will explore the fundamentals of nutrition and how nutrition plays a role in sports performance.
 This course will also cover the macronutrient requirements for sport and the role carbohydrates, fats and proteins play in fueling the body at rest and during exercise.
 Additionally, special topics about vitamins, minerals, and dietary supplements as well as certain nutritional concerns of various types of athletes will be discussed.
 Additional projects/assignments required for graduate credit.